Contact Van Severen Law Office at (414) 270-0202 to discuss your carrying a concealed weapon case.

-Carrying a concealed weapon focuses on the carrying of a “dangerous weapon.”
+Carrying a concealed weapon charges focus on the carrying of a “dangerous weapon.”
 A dangerous weapon includes any firearm, whether that firearm is loaded or unloaded, any device designed as a weapon and capable of producing death or serious bodily injury, any device/instrumentality designed and intended to produce death or great bodily harm, or any electric weapon.
+While we traditionally think of CCW charges as ones involving firearms, this definition makes clear that all sorts of weapons fall within the statute.

 free consultation client testimonials

-Certainly there are individuals who legally carry firearms.
+The statute mentions that certain individuals aren’t subject to the CCW statute.
 Section 941.23(2)(a) – (e) describes who can legally carry a concealed weapon.
 Those individuals include:

 • Firstly, a peace officer (not including a non-state-certified commission warden); or